segp-uob/segp/dev/Example_project/README.md

 ## Getting started

+### Environmental variables

+It's important that sensitive information such as usernames and passwords are not stored in git repos.
+We therefore create a .env file locally and save our credentials there:

+### Starting the services

 To start the service run: docker-compose up -d
 Visit the local site at: https://0.0.0.0/
 Stop the containers: docker-compose down